top of page

 Integrative Management Of Arthritis

-When arthritis develops the joint fluid bathing the joints becomes very thin.
-Cartilage at the end of long bones can become eroded and the health of the joint capsule tissues suffers as they become inflamed.
+When arthritis develops, the joint fluid bathing the joints becomes very thin.
+Cartilage at the end of long bones can become eroded, and the health of the joint capsule tissues suffers as they become inflamed.

-Arthritis typically leads to pain, lameness, joint inflammation and reduced mobility, resulting in a reduced quality of life.
-Your dog may show reluctance to exercise, difficulty rising, especially in the mornings, difficulty moving upstairs or reluctance to jump in the car.
+Arthritis typically leads to pain, lameness, joint inflammation, and reduced mobility, resulting in a reduced quality of life.
+Your dog may show reluctance to exercise, difficulty rising, especially in the mornings, difficulty moving upstairs, or reluctance to jump in the car.

-ARTHRITIS TREATMENT STARTS WITH MEDICATION TO
+ARTHRITIS TREATMENT STARTS WITH MEDICATION TO MODIFY THE COURSE OF DISEASE.

-1) CARTROPHEN (Pentosan Polysulfate) is a plant derived medication.
-It is classified as a Disease Modifying medication with the following actions:
+1) CARTROPHEN (Pentosan Polysulfate) is a plant-derived medication.
+It is classified as a disease-modifying medication with the following actions:

-• Thickens joint fluid by stimulating joint fluid production.
+Thickens joint fluid by stimulating joint fluid production.

-• Stimulates production of cartilage
+• Stimulates production of cartilage, repairs cartilage.

-• Blocks the enzymes the breakdown cartilage
+Blocks the enzymes that break down cartilage

 • Improves blood flow to joints to deliver nutrition to the joint and bone